plaid/plaid-java/DEPLOY.md

 `gpg --send-keys <key identifier from above>`.

+Also, some people have issues sending the key to the default keyserver.
+You could try specifying one of them like this:

+`gpg --keyserver http://keyserver.ubuntu.com --send-keys <key id>`

 ## Publishing the new version

 `cd` to `plaid-java` and create a new branch.
 This is important because mvn tries to push using your branch and you most likely can't push to master directly.